bixBeta/scRNA-WS24/Lessons/sce.md

 To convert a seurat object that is created using seurat v5 or above, please use the following guidleine to properly create the sce data class object within R.

-First we create a downgraded assay3 of assay class using our assay5 seurat object. <br>
+First we create a downgraded assay class within our seurat object. <br>

 > assay3 structure was used in older versions of seurat and does not support layers.

-Let's first create a new assay named `RNA3` in our seurat object.
+To achieve this, let us first create a new assay named `RNA3` in our seurat object.

 ```
 library(Seurat)